uber/crumb/README.md

 }
 ```

-`@CrumbProducer` is a required annotation to indicate to `CrumbProcessor` that this element is
-important for producing metadata.
 `@Experiments` is a custom annotation that our extension looks for in its `isProducerApplicable`
 check.
-If we annotate this annotation with `@CrumbQualifier`, the `CrumbProcessor` will give it
-directly to extensions for reference.
 You can define any custom annotation you want.
-Extensions also
+Extensions also have direct access to the
-have direct access to the `TypeElement`, so you can really use any signaling you want.
+`TypeElement`, so you can really use any signaling of your choice.

 So now we've indicated on the type that we want information extracted and stored.
 How does this look
 in our extension?